Ladder operators and coherent states for the Rosen-Morse system and its rational extensions: Coherent states for the RMII potential and the type III rational extensions

 in the sense that the deviation from being an exact eigenstate is small \cite{CS.12-10-12, CS.08-07-15}.
 According to this definition, the coherent states defined as almost eigenstates of the RMII lowering operator $A^-$ constructed in Section \ref{sec:2} are:

 with $\rho_s(n)$ given through (\ref{eq:4.1_rho}) by $k(n) = E_s(n) - E_s(0)$, the RMII shifted energy appearing in the action of $A^\pm$.
+In fact, the precise correction needed for $\phi(w;x)$ to be an exact eigenstate has been computed in \cite{CS.12-05-30}.
+In addition, the RMII potential is used in practice, or serves as a basis, in the study of polyatomic molecules where the allowed number of excited states is $n_{max} \gtrsim 12$ \cite{CS.13-10-29, CS.62-04-01, CS.21-03, CS.08-06-17}, in which case the contribution of the maximally excited eigenstate $\psi_s(n_{max};x)$ in the superposition (\ref{eq:4.1_finite_cs}) is inconsequential compared to that of the other excitations.
 This superposition of the RMII eigenstates has been studied in \cite{CS.12-10-12}, and their properties will be used to compare with that of the following coherent states construction for the type III rational extensions.

 We adapt this construction for the type III rational extensions of the RMII system to obtain almost eigenstates $\tilde{\phi}(w;x)$ of the lowering operator $\mathcal{A}^-$.
 Since the lowering operator $\mathcal{A}^-$ does not act on the ground state of the rational extensions, we adapt the superposition (\ref{eq:4.1_finite_cs}) to take eigenstates $\tilde{\psi}(n;x)$ of excitation $n \geq 1$ \cite{CS.07-05-30}.
 Therefore, the adapted coherent states for the type III rational extensions can be written as: